Gleaner interview with President John McVay

 - Provide regular diversity training for all employees.

-Included among student leaders on the council are leadership from the Associated Students of Walla Walla University’s Inclusive Committee, which meets regularly to address student questions or concerns and to facilitate efforts to improve diversity in student leadership and activities to better nurture diversity on our campuses.
+Included among student leaders on the council are leaders from the Associated Students of Walla Walla University’s Inclusive Committee, which meets regularly to address student questions or concerns and to facilitate efforts to improve diversity in student leadership and activities to better nurture diversity on our campuses.
 Members of the council also participate in most employee search committees, and our human resources team intentionally strives for diversity among the membership of our search committees.

 In addition to our diversity conversations and planning related to ethnicity, we also consider gender, socioeconomic status, family education, age, and ability/disability diversity, among others.
 To that end, we require routine training for our employees, covering topics such as: